fbpx

 Englishman Tom Aspinall is the best heavyweight in the UFC.
 While the current title he holds is an interim belt, with all due respect to lineal champion Jon Jones, Aspinall has beaten many of the best fighters in the division for the last three years instead of a great win in one fight.

 His lone defeat in the company came after he tore knee ligaments against Curtis Blaydes.
 He definitively avenged that at UFC 304 when he handed “Razor” a Round 1 TKO loss.
-The win solidified his place as the best heavyweight on Earth right now.
+The win solidified his case to be considered the best heavyweight on Earth.

 Related: How UFC scoring works – Everything you need to know about how to win inside the Octagon